citp/privacy-policy-historical/m/mi/mim/mimeo.com.md

 **How you may access & update your information:**

+Upon request we will provide you with information about whether we hold, or process on behalf of a third party, any of your personal information.
 If you would like to change, update or delete your personal information in our databases, you may do so through your Account Profile, or by contacting our customer care team.
 We will make reasonable efforts to comply with your request.
 We shall respond to your inquiry within 30 days of receiving it.
 Keep in mind, however, that there will be residual information that will remain within Mimeo databases, access logs, and other records, which may or may not contain inaccurate or outdated personal information.
 The residual information will not be used for commercial purposes; however Mimeo reserves the right, from time to time, to re-contact former users of the Services for the purpose of informing them of changes in our service or hours of service.
 We will retain your information for as long as your account is active or as needed to provide you services.
 If you wish to cancel your account or request that we no longer use your information to provide you services contact us at [customercare@mimeo.com](mailto:customercare@mimeo.com).

 **How your information is protected:**